 The fate of novel alcohol policy solutions is, at the best of times, precarious – especially when restrictions on personal liberty are involved.
 Research shows that public attitudes to alcohol policy tend to favour non-population interventions and that the ‘proportionate universalism’ of MUP is not well understood (DeVisser et al., 2014; Pechey et al. 2014; Lonsdale et al. 2012; Moskalewicz et al., 2012).
 As Katikireddi et al. (2014b: 250) argue, framing alcohol policy ‘as a broad, multisectoral health issue that requires a whole-population approach has been crucial to enabling policymakers to seriously consider MUP’, and the brief adoption of MUP by the Westminster Government testifies to the success of health advocates in successfully achieving this.
 However, history shows that the constraints on alcohol policy are multifaceted, and recent developments bear this out.
 Challenges to policy equilibrium face barriers that are systemic and ideological, and which speak to the relationships between problem-definition, evidence and political viability.
 History (and recent Scottish experiences) show that alcohol policy is not intransigent; however, the combination of factors required to achieve change help explain why, as under the Coalition since 2010, it often appears to be so.

+Acknowledgements

+James Nicholls would like to acknowledge the support of a British Academy Mid-Career Research Fellowship (2011-12).
+The authors would like to thank Dr John Holmes for his helpful comments on a draft of this paper.

 References